-It is so erased that I have flip flopped on being 100% convinced that it was at that intersection.
-There is just not enough ground there when you look at the picture versus how it looks today.
+It is so erased that I have flip flopped on being 100% convinced on Cedar Mountain’s location.
+Was it at the intersection along the Maple Valley Highway or down in King County’s Belmondo’s Reach Park or to the south on property owned by Seattle Public Utilities.
 So, I went down one of my rabbit holes to figure it out.

 I looked at a lot of maps over & over.
 Trying to make comparisons year over year of the photo to the old maps & google maps.
 To add to my dilemma the river has changed course several times since the 1880’s.

-We have two clues.
+At first I found we had two clues.
 First, the river that flows behind the town, which barely visible at he top of the photo.
 Second, the railroad which runs through the middle of the town.
 That railroad right of way is now the Cedar River Trail which sits at least 20 feet lower than the highway.
-I had to imagine the soil by the intersection flat to the railroad bed.
-Now it starts to seem plausible that it was there.
-So I am dragging myself out of the rabbit hole on this one.
-I do reserve the right to open the hole up again!!
+I imagined the soil by the intersection flat to the railroad bed.
+That made me see the plausibility that it was there at the intersection.
+I dragged myself out of the rabbit hole with that decision but reserved the right to open the hole up again.

 When I started researching this mine I quickly realized that it was not a simple straightforward story.
 As I dug into the data I even found conflicting stories and big chunks missing.
 To overcome this I wrote a 10 page word document with a timeline, bios on the main players, list of coal companies & list of known mine shafts.